Health and safety

 Safety measures

-- Identification of tripping risk and improvement, installation of stairways and handrails
+- Identification of tripping risk and improvement, installation and marking of stairways and handrails

-- Installation of additional safety equipment, e.g. heat sensors, emergency tops or mirrors, lighting
+- Installation of additional safety equipment, e.g. mirrors, insulation blankets, extension handles / improved access for valves

 Key measures and evaluation